Exercising safely during pregnancy

 Reduced incidence of lower back pain 1

-A 30% reduction in the risk of gestation diabetes 4
+A 30% reduction in the risk of gestational diabetes 2

 The benefits of exercise during pregnancy are becoming increasingly evident.
 Pregnancy exercise can improve an expectant mum’s experience of pregnancy in many ways.
 Studies show that exercising mothers: